Best Trusts Lawyers in Ghana

 About Trusts Law in Ghana

-Trusts in Ghana are governed by the Trustees Act, 1962 (Act 106).
-A trust is a legal arrangement where a person (the settlor) transfers assets to another person or entity (the trustee) to hold for the benefit of a third party (the beneficiary).
-Trusts are used for various purposes such as estate planning, asset protection, and charitable giving.
+Trusts in Ghana are governed primarily by the Trustees Act, 1962 (Act 106) which sets the legal framework for the creation and administration of trusts.
+A trust is a fiduciary arrangement where one party, known as the trustor, gives another party, the trustee, the right to hold and manage assets for the benefit of a third party, the beneficiary.
+In Ghana, trusts are commonly used for estate planning, asset protection, and charitable purposes.

 Why You May Need a Lawyer